canonical/snapcraft/docs/snapcraft-advanced-features.md

 during the `snap` phase.
 As you can see above, globs (using asterisks as wildcard characters) are a good way of handling complexities within the directory structure.

+### node.js

+Snapping node.js apps has never been this easy.
+Take a look at the `shout` example and see how short and sweet it is.
+To bundle node packages, you simply do something like:

+	parts:
+	  shout:
+	    plugin: nodejs
+	    node-packages:
+	      - shout

+`node-packages` simply lists which packages (including their dependencies) to add to the snap.